rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 ./x build library
 ```

-What this command does is the following:
+This command does the following:
 - Build in-tree rustc using stage0[^stage0] rustc and std, producing stage1 rustc.
 - Build in-tree std using that (stage1) rustc, producing stage std.